David Gilmour: 2000s: Pink Floyd reunion and On an Island

 In 2001 and 2002, Gilmour performed six acoustic solo concerts in London and Paris, along with a small band and choir, which was documented on the In Concert release.
-On 24 September 2004, he performed a three-song set at the Strat Pack concert at London's Wembley Arena, marking the 50th anniversary of the Fender Stratocaster.
+On 24 September 2004, he performed a three-song set at the Strat Pack concert at London's Wembley Arena, marking the 50th anniversary of the Fender Stratocaster guitar.

 On 2 July 2005, Pink Floyd reunited with Waters to perform at Live 8.
 The performance caused a sales increase of Pink Floyd's compilation album Echoes: The Best of Pink Floyd (2001).
 Gilmour donated his profits to charities that reflect the goals of Live 8, saying: "Though the main objective has been to raise consciousness and put pressure on the G8 leaders, I will not profit from the concert.
 This is money that should be used to save lives."
 He called upon all Live 8 artists to donate their extra revenue to Live 8 fundraising.
 After the concert, Pink Floyd turned down an offer to tour the US for £150 million.